New England Journal of Medicine October 09, 2014

 Bottom Line

-In patients with septic shock, a restrictive hemoglobin transfusion threshold of 7 g/dL did not result in a significant difference in 90-day mortality compared to a liberal threshold of 9 g/dL, while significantly reducing blood product utilization.
+In patients with septic shock, a restrictive hemoglobin threshold for red blood cell transfusion (7 g/dL) resulted in similar 90-day mortality and ischemic event rates compared to a liberal threshold (9 g/dL), while significantly reducing the number of transfusions.

 Key Findings